Before you start writing, please review the List of Forbidden Practices. You will be graded on these mechanics from the start.

 Jane Smith, a professor of microbiology who has authored more than twenty papers on the topic, published this article in the peer-reviewed publication Science last year.
 The longitudinal study she used took care to use good methodology, however, the conclusions are specific to a limited situation and cannot be applied across the board.

-This assessment names the author, provides information on her credentials (she is a professor and has authored many papers on the topic), gives information on the credibility of the source (peer-reviewed journal which is named) and indicates that it is a recent piece.
-It further states the quality of the data used as well as the limitations (her conclusions can't be applied across the board).
+This assessment names the author, provides information on her credentials (she is a professor and has authored many papers on the topic), gives information on the authority of the source (peer-reviewed journal which is named) and indicates that it is a recent piece.
+It further states the quality of the data (she used solid methodology) used as well as the limitations (her conclusions can't be applied across the board).